Q&A: How the ASA are keeping advertisers accountable to their sustainability claims

 ML: Just be cautious.
 Think about the science, think about the evidence, and put yourself in the shoes of the consumer.
 Big absolute claims require big absolute evidence, and we will not apologise for holding businesses to a high standard for this.

-If you're looking to become more confident when working on environmentally focused campaigns and making sustainability claims, visit our Sustainability Transformation Hub for all the resources you need to build your knowledge, confidence and expertise, including our Sustainable marketer training course.
+If you're looking to become more confident when working on environmentally focused campaigns and making sustainability claims, visit our Sustainable Marketing Hub for all the resources you need to build your knowledge, confidence and expertise, including our Sustainable marketer training course.